 Every teacher needs a good lesson planner to keep their classroom organized.
 Without one, it’s nearly impossible to keep everything organized and avoid letting important items fall through the cracks.

 We are here to help cut the list down to save you time.
-We’ve selected four of our favorite brands that our teacher panel recommends as their favorite.
+We’ve selected four of our favorite brands that our teacher panel recommends as their favorite for keeping track of lesson plans.
 We’ve also included a guide for what features you should insist upon in your planner in case you want to go shopping offline.

 Best Teacher Planners - Our Top 4

 Erin Condren is well known among educators, so it should be no surprise we are recommending their planners as the Best Overall choice.
-You get the best of both worlds – a sturdy planner strong enough to handle the day-to-day abuse a planner gets, along with enough customization options to make it your very own.
+You get the best of both worlds -- a sturdy planner strong enough to handle the day-to-day abuse all planners for teachers can get, along with enough customization options to make it your very own.

-There are nearly 100 styles to choose from so you should find one to fit your personality.
-If you tire of your cover, don’t fret – you can remove it and choose another.
+There are nearly 100 styles to choose from so you should find one to fit your personality or color taste.
+If you tire of your cover, don’t fret -- you can remove it and choose another.
+Way cool!

-Erin Condren planners come in both school year or full-year styles.
-There are also choices based on lesson blocks, extra pages included – I could go on and on but you need to see it for yourself.
+Erin Condren teacher planners come in both school year or full-year styles.
+There are also choices based on lesson blocks, extra pages to keep track of ALL the thoughts you need to during the day, seating charts -- I could go on and on but you need to see it for yourself.

 bloom Planners might not be as well known as Erin Condren, but we have a few Friends of Fractus that encouraged us to include them in our roundup.

 These educators use them and love them!
-The teacher planners tick off all the boxes – they have both monthly and weekly calendars.
+The teacher planner ticks off all the boxes -- they have both monthly and weekly calendars.
 There are section tabs to easily find what you are looking for quickly.
-You’ll also find pockets and extra pages for your notes.
+You’ll also find pockets and extra note pages to keep track of reminders, ideas -- whatever you need!

 Most of these planners only include 7 lesson blocks per day.
 This is fine for many classrooms.
 If customization isn’t a huge issue for you, you should check out the styles available.

-If you are just looking for a planner – so you don’t need a grade or attendance book included – this inexpensive choice maybe exactly what you are looking for.
+If you are just looking for a planner -- so you don’t need a grade or attendance book included -- this inexpensive choice maybe exactly what you are looking for.
+It has many of the features you’d expect from one of the best planners for teachers.

 The Elan Lesson Planner comes in a pre-printed academic year format.
 That’s nice because it’s less work for you setting it up.
 You can get them in 6, 7 or 8 period formats.
-We link to the 7-period one because it’s the one our advisors used and it also comes with a convenient pocket.
+All of them include a weekly pages format -- the week stretches across 2 pages.
+We link to the 7-period one because it’s the one our advisers used and it also comes with a convenient pocket.

 We have heard in the past there were some issues with quality-control but the company was quick to stand behind their product and respond accordingly.
 At this price point, custom service isn’t always a given.